UbiquityRobotics/learn/quick_start/unboxing/unboxing.md

 The picture above shows a Magni without the front bracket.
 In this picture the Raspberry Pi camera cable is attached to the Raspberry Pi itself which is part of setup for the camera.
 Decide which camera configuration you will want on your Magni.
 You should now take a detour to look at [**THIS_PAGE**](https://learn.ubiquityrobotics.com/camera_sensors)  and decide how you want to mount the camera.
 Once you decide, use the camera setup page in combination with looking at the pictures on this page about bracket mounting.

 ![](MagniUnboxedAttachingTopFrontBracket.jpg)
+Front Bracket

-Using 3 of the M6 large bolts with the tapered heads attach the bracket.
-The allen wrench will go through the top side of the bracket to reach the bolt.
+Note that the front and back brackets are different.
+The front bracket is the one with a shelf for mounting the Raspberry Pi camera.
+Using 3 of the M6 flat head hex drive screws attach the bracket.
+The Allen wrench will go through the top side of the bracket to reach the screw.
 In this case the forward mounted camera was selected and the ribbon cable routed to the camera.
 Again, see the camera setup page.

 ![](MagniUnboxedAttachingTopRearBracket.jpg)
+Back Bracket Viewed From Behind

-The back bracket as seen from behind the Magni also uses 3 M6 bolts with tapered heads to attach the back bracket.
-Here we see the 3 bolts securing the back bracket to the main chassis.
+The back bracket attachment also uses 3 M6 flat head hex drive screws.
+Here we see the 3 screws securing the back bracket to the main chassis.

 #### The Mostly Assembled Magni Prior To Battery Install
 ![](MagniUnboxedFrontViewNoBatteriest.jpg)

 The Front Bracket with Camera mounted is shown above.
 The system power switch is the black switch above the first “U” in Ubiquity, and the red switch for the power to the wheels is above the “y".
 The charging port is between the two switches.
-The ON position is with the switch extended out.
-Both buttons should be lit.
+The ON position is with the switch extended out. <!---Both buttons should be lit.-->

 **The next step will be to install the batteries.
 At this time push both of the switches IN which will turn all power off as you connect the batteries.**